Economic Science Association Statement of Purpose and Bylaws

 - Duties of the Officers and Executive Committee

 - The President of the Association shall preside at all meetings of the Association and the Executive Committee.
-In the case of his disability, these duties shall devolve upon the Past President, then the President-Elect, then the North American Vice President, the European Vice President, or Asia-Pacific Vice President (with precedence determined by location of the meeting), then the Treasurer, then the Vice President of Information, in that order.
+In the case of their disability, these duties shall devolve upon the Past President, then the President-Elect, then the Vice President for the Americas, the Vice President for Europe and Africa, or the Vice President for Asia and the Pacific (with precedence determined by location of the meeting), then the Treasurer, then the Vice President of Information, in that order.

 - Subsequently, at a meeting of the members attending the annual meeting of the Association, the President shall present the roster of new officers for their approval.